 Anna Monro, 37, care farm support worker from near Cardigan, West Wales

 Anna, who is also an amateur actor and vegetable grower, was arrested under the pink boat on the first Friday of the April Rebellion in 2019.
 She pleaded guilty at one of the first Friday plea hearings on August 23rd.
 The judge at City of London Magistrates’ Court did not grant her request for an absolute discharge.
 Instead, she was given a six month conditional discharge and ordered to pay £105 in court costs.
+She was arrested again during the 2019 October Rebellion but the charges were dropped.

 “My name is Anna and I was arrested underneath the pink boat at Oxford Circus on the 19th April.
 I would like to give a small explanation as to why I was there.
 I’m sure you have heard a lot of facts already so I’m not going to focus on them and save us some time.